UngeBakern/soeknadssystem/README.md

 ## 👥 Team

 This is a 2-person course project for PHP development at the University of Agder (UiA).

+## Database setup (minimal)

+Reminder: I'll add a standalone `database/schema.sql` file and an optional seed script here later.
+For now, please create a MySQL database and configure your credentials in `includes/config.php` (DB_HOST, DB_USER, DB_PASS, DB_NAME).
+When you're ready, run the schema and seed steps to create tables and demo users.

 ## 📋 Project Resources